kalyd0s/swe-3313-fall-2025-team-04/implementation/README.md

 2. Verify Python Installation
 - Open the terminal and type: "python3 --version" and "pip3 --version"

-3. Create Directory
-- Example: myproject/

-4. Create a virtual environment(optional)

-A virtual environment will isolate all project-specific packages
-- python- m venv .venv - this will create a folder called .venv in the project directory

-5. Activate the virtual environment
-   - macOs/Linux: "source .venv/bin/activate"
-   - Windows: ".\.venv/Scripts\activate"

-     After activation, the terminal prompt will appear as (.venv)

-6. Install Flask
-   - open terminal and run pip3 install flask
-   - if the project includes a requirement.txt file then type "pip3 install -r requirements.txt"

-7. Verify Flask Installation
-- use python -c "import flask; print('Flask installed:', flask.version__)"

-8. Run the application
+3. Run the application
-- once dependencies are installed, the application can be launched with a standard .py file
+- Once dependencies are installed, the application can be launched with a standard .py file.
+Please proceed to "How to Start and Login"

  ---
  ## Database Setup